Free Clinical Master Classes and Webinars

 STARTTS’ Clinical Master Classes are held five times per year and aim to provide an opportunity for clinicians working with refugees to extend their understanding of refugee trauma by inviting expert speakers to present on interesting and practical topics.
 These presentations are followed by a case study presentation by an experienced STARTTS staff member and a panel discussion.

 These events are free and open to anyone who is interested and are particularly suitable to those working in clinical and related settings.
 They are held at STARTTS’ Carramar office from 6-8pm.
 Light refreshments are provided.
 If you can’t make it to Carramar, there is the option of watching the event live over the internet (see below for more details).

 If you can’t make it to Carramar, then you can save on time and petrol by watching the free live webinar of these events from your own computer.
 You will be able to participate in the panel discussion by sending in your typed questions which are answered live.
-Just go to www.psychevisual.com and click on ‘Upcoming Live Webinars’ in the left hand navigation bar.
+Just go to Owl Talks at https://lectures.owltalks.org/ and click on ‘Live events’ in the main navigation bar and scroll down to the relevant STARTTS event.
 No need to register.
-You should view one of their free sample videos before the day to ensure your computer settings are correct.

 STARTTS – 152-168 The Horsley Drive Carramar NSW